260 FW 6

 6.8 What guidance should Project Managers follow to identify, record, and report EDLs?
 Project Managers should follow the guidance in Department’s “Environmental and Disposal Liabilities Identification, Documentation, and Reporting Handbook,” issued in March 2006.
 The handbook provides information on:

 D. EDL recording and reporting.

 For information on the content of this chapter, contact the Division of Financial Management.
-For more information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For more information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.